TomJB1/my-website-jekyll/README.md

 * rsync
 * python
 3. Only on Windows:
-You may need to change the **path** on line 6 of `%LocalAppdata%/Microsoft/WindowsApps/jekyll` to the path to the path of your ruby executable
+You may need to change the **path** on line 6 of `%LocalAppdata%/Microsoft/WindowsApps/jekyll` to the path of your ruby executable

 # what I want to add in the future
 * comments